Bearded Dragon with Black Beard – Is it normal?

 1).
 Getting Used to a New Tank

 Bearded dragons can easily become overwhelmed when their environment goes through a major change.
 Think of how it must feel to them!
 They’ve been in one place for a while, which may be a pet shop or a breeder’s home.
-Then they’re transported to a new location and new enclosure!
+Then they’re transported to a new environment and new enclosure!
 What’s happened?
-Would you feel comfortable in that situation?
+Would bearded dragon owners feel comfortable in that situation?

 Bearded dragons need time to get used to their new surroundings.
-This means they need to become accustomed to your home and their new tank.
+This means they need to become accustomed to your new home and their terrarium.
 There are many new things to see, hear, and more.
 Even the air may smell different in their new place.

 So, when you bring a new bearded dragon home, you may notice their beard has turned black.
 This could be due to feeling a bit anxious or stressed by their whole experience in making big changes.